 Articles & Reports

-between the individual, their community and the local services available to them.
+"The Pocket Advocate confidently and clearly addresses the widening gap between the individual, their community and the local services available to them.
 Through a creative, as opposed to a clinical approach, the format and aim of the Pocket Advocate is to inspire a sense of pride and achievement rather than being an impersonal document that gets lost and forgotten about"